Stoic Resilience: Practical Habits To Build Mental Strength And Clarity

 4 Daily Habits For Developing Stoic Resilience

-1. Stoic Morning Preparation (premeditatio malorum)
+1. Stoic Morning Preparation (Premeditatio Malorum)

 2. The Evening Audit

-3. Stoic Reframing Challenges As Training
+3. Reframing Challenges As Training

-4. Stoic Voluntary Discomfort
+4. Voluntary Discomfort

 "Do not seek for things to happen the way you want them to; rather, wish that what happens happen the way it happens." — Epictetus